turnerdp/HelloWorld/README.md

 # HelloWorld
 Test Repository
-Hello humans and AI creations
+Hello humans and AI creations that can understand this